ZALA Lancet: Countermeasures

 During the Russo-Ukrainian war, Ukrainian forces began developing countermeasures in response to Russia's tactical use of Lancet drones on the battlefield.
 Ukrainian soldiers began building cages, also used by Russian soldiers and pejoratively referred to as "cope cages", around their artillery pieces using chain link fencing, wire mesh and even wooden logs as part of the construction.
 The cages were "mainly intended to disrupt Russian Lancet munitions", an analyst told Radio Liberty.
 A picture supposedly taken from January 2023 showed the rear half of a Lancet drone that failed to detonate due to such cages, showing that they occasionally succeeded in disrupting Lancet attacks.
 Ukrainian forces also had begun using inflatable and wooden decoys shaped like vehicles and weapons systems, such as HIMARS, to deceive and divert Lancet attacks.

 Starting in 2024, Ukrainian forces began intercepting Lancet and other Russian drones with their own First Person View (FPV) drones at altitude, using diving attacks to knock the targets out of the air beyond recovery by the operator or foul their rotors.

 Operators

 In November 2023, Aleksandr Mikheyev, the director of Russian state arms exporter Rosoboronexport, said Russia was not exporting the Lancet due to high domestic demand, specifically by the Russian Armed Forces.
+Export authorization was issued in February 2026.